pybamm-team/PyBaMM/README.md

 wrapped SUNDIALS ODE and DAE [solvers](https://pybamm.readthedocs.io/en/latest/source/solvers/scikits_solvers.html).

-To install scikits.odes, you will need to first download and compile sundials 3.1.1:
+To install scikits.odes, you will need to first download and compile sundials 3.1.1.
+On the command-line type:

 ```bash
 INSTALL_DIR=`pwd`/sundials